B2ma/alx-low_level_programming/README.md

-This is a project about arguments passed to your program
+This is a collection of low level programming projects in C